 - Integrate senior and junior scholars from institutions in the greater Boston area, across the United States, or around the world

-- Reflecting Radcliffe’s unique history, proposals that focus on women, gender, and society or draw on the Schlesinger Library’s rich collections
+- Reflecting Radcliffe’s unique history and institutional legacy, proposals that focus on women, gender, and society or draw on the Schlesinger Library’s rich collections are encouraged.